-So, you’ve found your ideal international teaching job overseas and you are ready to make the leap.
+So, you’ve found your ideal international teaching job overseas, and you are ready to leap.
 Good for you!

 Take care of these five documents before you move overseas to start the teacher job of your dreams.